BA (Hons) in Audio and Music Production

 Course Delivery and Modules

-The course is delivered through a combination of lectures, tutorials, practicals and online learning with a highly applied focus on ‘hands-on’ skills.
+The course is delivered through a combination of lectures, tutorials, and practicals with a highly applied focus on ‘hands-on’ skills.
+Music theory and keyboard skills tuition are built into the course, which generally adopts a ‘from the ground up’ approach.

 - Properties of Sound